QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 We occasionally use pilot studies to calibrate our stimulis or dependent measures: We typically run a small sample study (the “pilot”), analyze the data, and run a full-sample version of this study if the results of the pilot are promising enough.
 However, this approach is wasteful: The data of a “successful” pilot study will be discarded, and only the data from the full-sample study is used in testing the hypothesis.

 In the paper, we show that PRIADs can be used to make pilot studies more efficient: Researchers can design a PRIAD in which the pilot study corresponds to the first interim analysis, and the full-sample study corresponds to the final analysis.
-With this approach, the data of a successful pilot is not discarded.
+With this approach, the data of a successful pilot will not be discarded, saving the researcher some money.

 ## When Are PRIADs Appropriate?